 Side Angle Lunge is one of those poses where a lot is happening in the body -- slight backbending, legs grounding, spine lengthening, side body stretching, belly engaged, and more.
 For beginning practitioners, it can feel quite foreign and challenging.

 On the physical side of things, this pose can foster gross motor skills, flexibility, strength, proprioception and kinesthetic awareness as their bodies develop.
 Let's take a closer look!

 You can teach children cooling breaths (such as Bumblebee Breath, Dog's Breath, and breathing out for longer than we breathe in), and to be mindful of messages from their bodies (such as feeling overheated).

 We must also let them know that they can rest or get a drink when their bodies are calling for it; young children in particular can be so eager to please that they put what they see as our expectations before their own physical needs.

-Mantra: "My heart is open to change.”
+4. Say the mantra, “My heart is open to change.”

 Exercises with Children

-- Spin the top arm in a slow, steady circle a few times each way, like windmill blades.
+Rotate the top arm in a slow, steady circle a few times each way, like windmill blades.
 Teach children about windmills if they haven't yet learned about them.

 As a math integration, ask children what shapes they see in the pose.
 In pairs, they can try pointing out the shapes in a partner's pose.

 Children can imagine that in the pose they're a launching rocket, a giraffe reaching for high leaves for a snack, or anything else they can imagine -- the sky's the limit!

 Builds core strength

 Builds leg strength and balance from two feet

 Stretches out often tight spots in the body

 Increases proprioception and kinesthetic awareness

 Flow and Grow Kids Yoga has many offerings to help you guide children and youth in developing life-long healthy habits (physically, socio-emotionally, and more) through yoga and mindfulness -- we're here to help!